All About Steaming

 Steaming is a very straightforward procedure.

-- Pour some water in the bottom of your lidded cooking vessel (wok, pot, etc)
+- Pour some water into the bottom of your lidded cooking vessel (wok, pot, etc.)

 - Place food to be steamed in a steamer basket/insert/improvised steamer

-Once the water is boiling, most vegetables can be steamed in five minutes or less.
-Don’t steam vegetables for longer than seven or eight minutes, or they will lose their vibrant color.
+Most vegetables can be steamed once the water is boiling in five minutes or less.
+However, don’t steam vegetables for longer than seven or eight minutes, or they will lose their vibrant color.

 Steaming in the Microwave

-Since the microwave cooks by exciting water molecules and doesn’t brown food, it is a natural for steaming.
-I steam vegetables in the microwave by sprinkling some water or broth onto raw, seasoned vegetables, covering them tightly with a Microwave-safe plastic wrap, cutting a couple of slits in it, and microwaving on high for 3-5 minutes.
+Since the microwave cooks by exciting water molecules and doesn’t brown food, it is natural for steaming.
+For example, I steam vegetables in the microwave by sprinkling some water or broth onto raw, seasoned vegetables, covering them tightly with a Microwave-safe plastic wrap, cutting a couple of slits, and microwaving them on high for 3-5 minutes.

 The results: perfectly steamed, crisp-tender vegetables.

-Since microwaves have been shown to be good for steaming foods, many microwave steamers are available on the market.
+Since microwaves are suitable for steaming foods, many microwave steamers are available on the market.

-In doing research for this article, I did find some information that indicated a degraded nutritional value in foods steamed in a microwave versus foods steamed in a traditional steamer.
-The FDA has deemed foods cooked by microwave safe for human consumption, so use your best judgment.
+In researching this article, I found some information indicating a degraded nutritional value in foods steamed in a microwave versus foods steamed in a traditional steamer.
+However, the FDA has deemed foods cooked by microwave safe for human consumption, so use your best judgment.

 Adding Extra Flavor

-Just because steaming is a healthy way to cook doesn’t mean it has to be bland.
-There are many ways of adding extra flavor to steamed food during the cooking process.
-You can bring extra flavor to your food by adding all sorts of complementary herbs and spices to your cooking liquid.
+Because steaming is a healthy way to cook doesn’t mean it must be bland.
+There are many ways of adding extra flavor to steamed food during cooking.
+You can add extra flavor to your food by adding complementary herbs and spices to your cooking liquid.